Isinstance2/RTscrapper/README.md

 * Data Cleaning: Processes and cleans the scraped data by removing outliers and applying necessary transformations.

-* Data Upload: Uploads cleaned data to Google Cloud Storage (GCS) and loads it into BigQuery for further analysis.
+* Data Upload: Uploads cleaned data to Google Cloud Storage (GCS).

-* BigQuery Dashboard: Enables querying and visualization of data in BigQuery.

 This project streamlines the entire workflow of web scraping, data processing, and storage while allowing for future scalability to additional platforms or data sources.